VM-based routers integration#

 A simultaneous boot of many qemu nodes may stress the underlying system, which sometimes renders in a boot loop or system halt.
 If the container host doesn't have enough capacity to bear the simultaneous boot of many qemu nodes, it is still possible to successfully run them by scheduling their boot time.

-BOOT_DELAY environment variable that supported
+BOOT_DELAY environment variable that the supported VM-based nodes will respect.

 Consider the following example where the first SR OS nodes will boot immediately, whereas the second node will sleep for 30 seconds and then start the boot process: